How to Design a Public Park

 Picnic tables usually offer attached seating, but if you want to customize your design even further, consider getting outdoor dining sets for your public park.
 These tables and chairs provide a comfortable place for visitors to enjoy their meals near the grilling station.
 Choose from various colors, sizes and styles to complement your public park’s design.

 Explore some of the dining set components we offer.

 - Chairs: Comfortable seating around your dining set provides a memorable experience for all who visit your public park.
 We offer various color, style and size options to accommodate all the people eating in your recreational area.

-- Tables: Besides getting dining tables with attached seating, you can also find stand-alone tables to mix and match your chairs.
-We offer faux wood and metal tables to withstand all the weather conditions in your local area while providing a unique design.
+- Tables: Besides getting dining tables with attached seating, you can also find stand-alone tables like pedestal or bar tables to mix and match your chairs.
+We offer metal tables to withstand all the weather conditions in your local area while providing a unique design.

 - Drink rails: Consider getting an outdoor drink rail with a back lip that catches spills.
 You can put this decorative, functional element anywhere you think your patrons will be drinking.

 Trash receptacles help keep your public park clean and safe for the people in your community.
 To prevent litter buildup, make sure you include plenty of cans throughout every area of the park.
 Functional, long-lasting trash receptacles keep pests and insects away from the places where your visitors will gather.

 Along with our collection of typical outdoor trash receptacles, here are the other types and accessories we feature on our site.

 - Trash receptacles with ashtrays: Give your visitors who smoke a place to extinguish and throw out their cigarettes instead of leaving them on the ground.
 The ashtray goes on top of the trash receptacle, with room to throw out regular trash underneath it.